astronomer/docs/learn/airflow-snowpark.md

     /tmp/astro_provider_snowflake-0.0.0-py3-none-any.whl
     ```

-3. Change the content of the `Dockerfile` of your Astro project to the following, importing the wheel file and creating a virtual environment using the [Astro venv buildkit](https://github.com/astronomer/astro-provider-venv), in which the requirements added in the previous step will be installed.
+3. Change the content of the `Dockerfile` of your Astro project to the following, importing the `whl` file and creating a virtual environment using the [Astro venv buildkit](https://github.com/astronomer/astro-provider-venv), in which the requirements added in the previous step will be installed.

     ```dockerfile
     # syntax=quay.io/astronomer/airflow-extensions:latest

     FROM quay.io/astronomer/astro-runtime:9.1.0-python-3.9-base

-    # Copy the wheel file to the image
+    # Copy the whl file to the image
     COPY include/astro_provider_snowflake-0.0.0-py3-none-any.whl /tmp

     # Create the virtual environment